jharding/ghostwriter/README.md

 $ grunt
 ```

-This will build ghostwriter.js and ghostwriter.min.js.
+This will build *ghostwriter.js* and *ghostwriter.min.js* in the root of the repo.

 Vocab
 -----